ruthlennonatu/bsc23grassroots/README.md

 To be run over <specify platform>

 # Frameworks
-We will be using MongoDB for our database
+We will be using Django and SQLite
-Database persistence technology
-Define the business Requirements
-Named queries and database triggers for security
-Regex for cleansing and validation of data before sending to the database.
+IDE will be Pycharm 2023 Community Edition

 # Useful Links
  - Project Slack: https://app.slack.com/client/T0419S2HV9B/C060GSYPG69